AISaturdaysLagos/cohort7_practicals/6_Introduction_to_Scikit_Learn/README.md

 ## Setup:
 - If you haven't already, clone this repo.
-- We use virtual environments in ti.
+- As done for previous tasks, we'll use virtual environment to manage all our installations.
 If you already have a virtual environment created for a previous practical, you can simply activate the environment and install the libraries using
 ```
 pip install matplotlib seaborn scikit-learn pandas
 ```